GautamRaj-12/obsidian-git-sync/dsa-no-code-notes/linked-list.md

 		- Create a temporary node which will point to the same node as that of head.
 		- Now, move the head nodes pointer to the next node and dispose of the temporary node.
 - ***Deleting the last node***
+	- This operation is a bit trickier than removing the first node, because the algorithm should find a node, which is previous to the tail.
+It can be done in three steps:
+		- Traverse the list and while traversing maintain the previous node address also.
+By the time we reach the end of the list, we will have two pointers, one pointing to the _tail_ node and the other pointing to the node _before_ the tail node.
+		- Update previous node’s next pointer with NULL.
+		- Dispose of the tail node.
 - ***Deleting the intermediate node***
+	- The node to be removed is _always located between_ two nodes.
+Head and tail links are not updated in this case.
+Such a removal can be done in two steps:
+		- Similar to the previous case, maintain the previous node while traversing the list.
+Once we find the node to be deleted, change the previous node’s next pointer to the next pointer of the node to be deleted.
+		- Dispose of the current node to be deleted.
 - ***Delete singly linked list***
+	- This works by storing the current node in some temporary variable and freeing the current node.
+After freeing the current node, go to the next node with a temporary variable and repeat this process for all nodes.